Nina Totenberg On Amy Coney Barrett, Anita Hill And Saying Goodbye To RBG

 On her friendship with the late Justice Ruth Bader Ginsburg

 Initially, it was just a professional friendship.
 And then when she moved to Washington, we became really close friends.
 She was a very interesting person, in a way difficult to peg, in the sense that a lot of people took her for being a bit austere because, in fact, she was very shy and very quiet.
 So when you would have her over to dinner, you sometimes really had to strain to hear her voice.
-And what could you discuss with her, after all, you can't discuss the Court? ...
+And what could you discuss with her, after all, you can't discuss the court? ...

 But in fact, we had just many wonderful times together, especially in the last year of her life.
 During lockdown she came to our house for dinner every Saturday night, almost until the time she died.